Juan José Ríos: History

-Juan José Ríos is named after General Juan José Ríos, Mexican politician and soldier, during the Mexican Revolution.
+Juan José Ríos is named after General Juan José Ríos, a politician and a soldier during the Mexican Revolution.
 Engineers who planned the urban area construction selected this name.
 Also this General was the last owner of this land.

-On 13 July 1989, the then Governor of Sinaloa Francisco Labastida Ochoa, made public Sinaloa State Congress approved Juan José Ríos as a city.
+On 13 July 1989, the then Governor of Sinaloa Francisco Labastida Ochoa, made public Sinaloa State Congress approved status Juan José Ríos as a city.

 Sindicatura

 In Sinaloa, municipalities are divided into smaller entities named sindicaturas (Spanish: sindika'tuɾas), and this one is divided into comisarías (Spanish: komisa'ɾi.as).
 A sindicatura male leader is named Síndico (Spanish: 'sindiko) or a female leader is named Síndica (Spanish: 'sindika).
 A comisaría male leader is named Comisario (Spanish: komi'saɾjo) or a female leader is named Comisaria (Spanish: komi'saɾja).

 Juan José Ríos sindicatura is located in northwestern Guasave Municipality.
 The seat of this sindicatura is the homonymous city.

-It has an area of 960.24 ha, it is 27.71% of the total area of Guasave Municipality, that is why it is the second largest sindicatura of Guasave Municipality, the biggest one is Central Sindicatura of Guasave city.
+It has an area of 960.24 ha, or 27.71% of the total area of Guasave Municipality.
+It is the second largest sindicatura of Guasave Municipality, the biggest one is Central Sindicatura of Guasave city.

 Juan José Ríos sindicatura is divided into Bachoco and Ejido Campo 38 comisarías.